Kdecherf/blog.kdecherf.com/content/blog/2012-04-12-oracle-i-download-your-jdk-by-eating-magic-cookies/index.markdown

   As noted by <em>frog end</em> and <em>Kip</em> in comments, wget 1.12 (<em>mainly on CentOS systems</em>) is unable to handle SAN SSL certificates (<em>Subject Alternative Name</em>) and will fail on <code>edelivery.oracle.com</code>.
 Use <code>--no-check-certificate</code> to avoid this issue.
 {{< /alertbox >}}

-Today, I had to install the <span style="text-decoration:line-through;">Sun</span>Oracle JDK on some servers, so I visited the [JDK download page](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html) to retrieve the direct download link for `wget` on each server:
+Today, I had to install the ~~Sun~~Oracle JDK on some servers, so I visited the [JDK download page](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html) to retrieve the direct download link for `wget` on each server:
 ```
 $ wget http://download.oracle.com/otn-pub/java/jdk/7u65-b17/jdk-7u65-linux-x64.tar.gz
 ```